pyx-project/pyx/manual/intro.rst

 Organisation of the PyX package
 ===============================

-The PyX package is split in several modules, which can be categorised in the following groups
+The PyX package is split into several modules, which can be categorised in the following groups

 +----------------------------------+------------------------------------------+